skanehira/docker.vim/README.md

 " split temrinal windows, can use vert or tab, etc...
 " see :h vert
 let g:docker_terminal_open = 'bo'

+" check plugin's version when plugin loading.
+" default is checking.
+" If you not want to check, please set 0 to this option. let g:docker_plugin_version_check = 1
 ```

 ## commands